 - Overdraft Privilege is not a line of credit.
-However, if you overdraw your account, we will have the discretion to pay the overdraft, subject to the limit of your Overdraft Privilege, after first subtracting the amount of the overdraft fee(s).
+However, if you overdraw your account, we will have the discretion to pay the overdraft, subject to the limit of your Overdraft Privilege, after first subtracting the amount of the overdraft service charge(s).

 - Overdraft Privilege is a voluntary service and we allow you to opt out at any time.

 - We will not pay overdrafts for ATM or debit card transaction unless you have opted in to the payment of overdrafts for these transactions.

 - Transactions will be processed against the available balance in your account at the time of processing and we use the available balance when determining whether a transaction will cause your account to overdraw and for charging overdraft fees.
 If we pay an overdraft, there is a service charge.